 - Instructors should schedule extended time directly before or immediately after a scheduled exam time, during office hours, or at any other mutually agreed upon time and location, provided that this arrangement does not interfere with the student's course schedule.
 Instructors are not required to schedule exams around any student activity that is unrelated to a course, job or mandatory team sport.

 - Instructors who are unable to proctor exams should direct students to OAR to complete an Exam Accommodation Request Form.
-OAR will coordinate a proctored exam in our Testing Center located in Duffy 264.
+OAR will coordinate a proctored exam in our Testing Center located on the third floor of the library.

 GUIDANCE FOR THE STUDENT: